 Please review the different performance levels of these criteria at the end of this investigation.

-Step 1: Review the Initial Model
+Step 1: Review the Initial Model.

 Review your initial model.
-What were the strengths of the model?
+What were the strengths of the initial model?
 What were the limitations of it?
 Record this evaluation in Table 8.1 below.